 Property and equipment are recorded at cost less accumulated depreciation and amortization.
 Significant additions or improvements extending useful lives of assets are capitalized.
 Maintenance and repairs are charged to expense as incurred.
 Depreciation and amortization are computed using the straight-line method over the estimated useful lives as follows:

+3-6 years

-Electronic and mining equipment 3-6 years Furniture and fixtures 3-6 years
+3-6 years

+3 years

-Leasehold improvements Shorter of estimated useful life or term of lease
+Shorter of estimated useful life or term of lease